Summertime, and the living is easy. But lose your head on those sun-soaked days, and you will live to regret it come

 - “5 Ways to Slash the Cost of Gas”

 5. Paying for insurance you don’t need

 Worried that a summer storm could flood an area and ruin your vacation plans?
 If so, you might consider buying travel insurance to reimburse you for costs if you have to cancel vacation plans.

 But before you buy this kind of coverage, make sure you don’t already have it.
-Your credit card might come with trip cancellation insurance, not to mention travel accident insurance or car rental insurance, among other valuable travel credit card benefits you might be ignoring.
+Your credit card might come with trip cancellation insurance, not to mention travel accident insurance or car rental insurance, among other travel credit card perks you can’t afford to overlook.

 Have you ever made summer travel mistakes that cost you?
 Share your story below or on our Facebook page.